brite-code/brite/README.md

    businesses are limited in the software they can build to serve their customers and augment their products.
-3. **The programmer.** Some parts of programming are fun, but then there’s the frequent fighting with developer tools and the constnat forward progress in the ecosystem which turn old projects into technical relics.
+3. **The programmer.** Some parts of programming are fun, but then there’s the frequent fighting with developer tools and the constant forward progress in the ecosystem which turn old projects into technical relics.

 ---